learn-co-curriculum/phase-4-rails-routing-basics-readme/README.md

    in a browser; a JavaScript application using `fetch`; etc)
 2. That request is sent to the server where the application's router interprets the request and sends a message to the controller mapped to that route
-3. The controller communicates uses the model to access data from the database
+3. The controller uses the model to access data from the database
 4. The controller then uses that data to render a view (HTML or JSON)
-5. The server returns a HTTP response, which contains the HTML or JSON data
+5. The server returns an HTTP response, which contains the HTML or JSON data

 ## Creating a Route